fcolasante/va_blockchain/README.md

 ## Dataset
 There was no dataset already comprehending all the data we needed in this analysis, thus we have performed some information integration.
 We exploited data from the following sources:

-- crypto-currency PoW networks hashrate -> [coinmetrics.io](https://coinmetrics.io/)
+- PoW-based crypto-currency networks hashrate -> [coinmetrics.io](https://coinmetrics.io/)
 - Application Specific Integrated Circuit (ASICs) -> [asicminervalue.com](https://www.asicminervalue.com/)
 - countries electricity consumption -> [U.S. EIA](https://www.eia.gov/about/)